Jiufen is a picturesque, small village near Taipei known for the traditional teahouses nestled in a mountain.

 All of the attractions in Jiufen are within walking distance, but the town also has nearby attractions that require a vehicle.
 If you want to visit attractions outside of Jiufen, prepare to take a taxi or Uber to get there.

-You can also hire a private driver to take you from Taipei to Jiufen and these will cost around $50 USD one-way.
+You can also hire a private driver to take you from Taipei to Jiufen.
+Similar to a taxi, the ride will take you 30 to 45 minutes and will cost around $50 one-way.

 Jiufen Day Trip Itinerary

 Below is a great way to organize a Jiufen day trip from Taipei if you’re doing it on your own and not through a Jiufen tour.